In the realm of user communication and customer engagement, it's not just about the words you say but also when you say them

 - Messages sent with low copy scores and low timing scores don’t perform very well at all.
 Yes, that’s what we’d expect, and we don’t send messages with generally low scores unless we have no better choice or we decide to try a new combination to see if a user’s preferences have changed.

 - Messages with high copy scores and low timing scores also perform poorly - and there are even fewer of these instances than there are of generally low scores.
 That means (1) it’s hard to get the copy right unless you get the timing right, and (2) even when you do get the copy right, if you get the timing wrong users still don’t respond.

 - Messages with low copy scores and high timing scores, however, performed decently - not as good as getting both copy and timing right at the same time, of course, but just sending a moderately interesting message at exactly the right time does yield a fair amount of success - far more than sending an awesome message at a time when users won’t respond to it.

 It’s important to optimize copy - users aren’t going to sit by patiently as you message them about irrelevant offerings and try to tap into motivations that don’t speak to them.
 However, you won’t win on copy alone.
 You need to get the “what” right, but you also need the “when”.
-Get both of those right, and you’re in a position to delight your customers, which puts them in a position to reward you for speaking to them the way they want to be spoken to.
+Get both of those right (plus the right messaging channel), and you’re in a position to delight your customers, which puts them in a position to reward you for speaking to them the way they want to be spoken to.